CodeScene: The First Three Years of a Bootstrapped Startup

 After 6 intense months we had the first version of CodeScene ready.
 Even better, we had a few customers willing to pay for the product so we made the first installations in early 2016.

-That first version had the same core as today’s CodeScene, but it lacked some of the advanced analysis capabilities we use on a daily basis today like the X-Ray technology, the Code Biomarkers, the risk predictions, and the team-level measurements of operational boundaries and team autonomy.
+That first version had the same core as today’s CodeScene, but it lacked some of the advanced analysis capabilities we use on a daily basis today like the X-Ray technology, the Code Health calculations, the risk predictions and CI/CD quality gates, as well as the team-level measurements of operational boundaries and team autonomy.

 CodeScene has evolved a lot since that early release.
 The analyses themselves have improved in both speed and predictive power, but we have also added enterprise features that we didn’t consider three years ago.
 Some of the highlights include: